tsto3616/U.stenocephala/readme.md

 # Why *Uncinaria stenocephala*?

 *U. stenocephala* is the most common hookworm of European dogs (Martinez-Moreno et al. 2007), despite this, this hookworm remains vastly understudied.
 Much of this species remains unknown, particularly its pathogenic potential - the focus of this study.
 Among much of the literature it is considered to be clinically irrelevant.
-This assumption possibly originated from the unpublished conclusions set out by Miller (1968), in which the authors concluded that the blood loss from infection and haemotophagy of *U. stenocephala* is negligible.
+This assumption possibly originated from the unpublished conclusions set out by @millerPathogenesisImmunityHookworm1968, in which the authors concluded that the blood loss from infection and haemotophagy of *U. stenocephala* is negligible.
 However, there is significant evidence to suggest that there is immunopathology associated with infection (Gibbs 1958; DOW et al. 1959; Gorski et al. 1999), undermining the claims of clinical irrelevance.
 If this parasite proves to be pathogenic, there must be reconsideration of the current hookworm management practices of dogs - particularly in temperate regions.
 Within temperate regions canine hookworms are considered to be exclusively consisting of *U. stenocephala* infections, thus in temperate regions hookworm infections are considered to be clinically irrelevant.

 # Can genomics establish pathogenicity?